What is Vehicle Tracking System?

 How does the Vehicle Tracking System work?

 Basically, the vehicle tracking systems work in a loop of GPS, GSM/GPRS, digital maps and special software.
-Mobile data devices mounted on vehicles transmit two pieces of information they get from satellites – real time when the satellite information was transmitted and position of the satellite in orbit at the time of transmission - and transmit telemetric information such as temperature to control and communication centers via the GSM/GPRS network.
+Mobile data devices mounted on vehicles transmit two pieces of information they get from satellites – real-time when the satellite information was transmitted and position of the satellite in orbit at the time of transmission - and transmit telemetric information such as temperature to control and communication centers via the GSM/GPRS network.
 Information received as such are then compiled thanks to special software and recorded in a databank on servers.
-On the user side, vehicles can be tracked on their instantaneous and history records via a computer and smart phone / tablet by using special software making it possible to visualize all information from vehicles, and to modify alarms and program statuses of vehicles.
+On the user side, vehicles can be tracked on their instantaneous and history records via a computer or a smartphone/tablet by using special software making it possible to visualize all information from vehicles, and to modify alarms and program statuses of vehicles.
 This structure forms the basis for functioning of the vehicle tracking systems.